Cake-Eaters/.github/profile/README.md

 # Cake Eaters

 We are the Cake Eaters Development Team.
-We are the team behind Nordisphere, Fraction Labs, and Project: Hello Neighbor 2 (and many more projects in the future!)
+We are the team behind Nordisphere, and Project: Hello Neighbor 2 (and many more projects in the future!)

 ## HOW TO CONTACT
 -----------------